ashan240/eztours/readme.md

 # ezTours Application

+Team Members:

+Damera Ashan Raj
+Siripuram Gandhi
+Dhanavath Balaji

-A web application where users can login and book tour packages.
+This is a web application where users can login and book tour packages.

 ## Built With
 - Node.js